DeCarabas/lrparsers/README.md

 can be expressed with the `alt` function or the `|` operator.
 These things can be freely nested, as desired.

-There are no helpers (yet!) for consuming lists, so they need to be constructed in the classic context-free grammar way:
+You can make lists in the classic context-free grammar way:

 ```python
 @rule